missionpinball/mpf-mc/mpfmc/tests/README.md

 Python's site-packages folder.

 In this case, you need to run tests from your development folder.
-To do this, you must run the tests from the root repository folder. (e.g. the parent folder called "mpf" which itself has a child folder called "mpf" in it.)
+To do this, you must run the tests from the root repository folder. (e.g. the parent folder called "mpf-mc" which itself has a child folder called "mpfmc" in it.)
 Then from there, run:

-`python -m unittest discover mpf/mc/tests`
+`python -m unittest discover mpfmc/tests`

 If you want to run a single test, you can run it via:

-`python -m unittest mpf.tests.test_YamlInterface`
+`python -m unittest mpfmc.tests.test_AudioDefaultSettings`

-Even with the single test, it's important that you run it from the root mpf folder (which the tests in the child mpf/tests folder.)
+Even with the single test, it's important that you run it from the root mpf-mc folder (which then tests in the child mpfmc/tests folder.)